2010 United States Senate election in Kentucky: Campaign

 On August 20, 2009, a grassroots-planned moneybomb raised $433,509 for Rand Paul's campaign in a 24-hour period.
 According to Paul, this set a new record in Kentucky's political fundraising history (for a 24-hour period).
 Republican Liberty Caucus endorsed Paul in November 2009.
 On December 22, 2009, Rand Paul picked up the endorsement of Concerned Women for America.
 Paul embraced the Tea Party movement, and promoted "small government principles" one day after he officially entered the race for Kentucky's open seat.
 Paul ran a strong anti-Washington message.
 One commercial tied Grayson as part of the problem, noting that Grayson raised money with AIG executives in Washington.
 In another advertisement, Paul had also attacked Grayson as a career politician and a liar.

-Grayson created a new website that attacked Paul for his "strange ideas," such as his opposition of the PATRIOT Act, and what Grayson alleged to be his support of closing down Guantanamo Bay and saying that Iran was not a threat.
+Grayson created a new website (randpaulstrangeideas.com) that attacked Paul for his "strange ideas," such as his opposition of the PATRIOT Act, and what Grayson alleged to be his support of closing down Guantanamo Bay and saying that Iran was not a threat.
 He also attacked Paul for being a Duke University fan.
 He sent out another TV ad and web video that stirred controversy by making the case that Paul believes that foreign policy decisions made prior to September 11, 2001, are partially to blame for the attacks.
 Paul immediately responded by launching a statewide television ad in which he expresses his "outrage at terrorists who killed 3,000 innocents" before accusing Grayson of a "lie" and a "shameful" tactic.
 Grayson accused the Fox News Channel of favoring Paul over him.

 On May 18, 2010, Paul won the Republican nomination.
 After conceding the election to Paul, Grayson said, "It's time to put all differences aside, unite behind Dr. Paul, he needs our help and I for one stand ready to serve".